5 Actions Your Church Needs to Make Way More Convenient

 I was struck by Tim Wu’s column in the New York Times called “The Tyranny of Convenience” a few months ago and it has stuck with me.
 Core to the thesis of this article is that convenience is at the center of what drives humans today.
 The author sites a lot of compelling arguments that organizations that are prevailing today are doing so because they are figuring out how to make life more convenient for people.

-Amazon is on a constant quest to make it easier to purchase items that we “need” all the time.
-The “Amazon Dash” buttons are a great example of putting physical buttons around people’s homes they just need to click when they want Amazon to send them replacement items.
+Amazon is on a constant were to make it easier to purchase items that we “need” all the time.
+The “Amazon Dash” buttons were a great example of putting physical buttons around people’s homes they just needed to click when they wanted Amazon to send them replacement items.
 Need some more toilet paper?
 Just click the button and that item will be added to your cart and sent your way!

 Remember Napster?
 The file sharing service that millions of people used to get free music that they loved.
 What killed this industry disruption?
 It wasn’t the cease and desist letters or a wave of moral outrage over “file sharing”.
 Ultimately, the iTunes music store killed Napster because Apple figured out how to make purchasing music more convenient than Napster.
 Easy beat free.
 People want things convenient more than they want their money.